 The Sanger method, also referred to as dideoxynucleotide sequencing or chain-termination sequencing, is based on the use of dideoxynucleotide triphosphates (ddNTPs) in addition to the normal triphosphates (dNTPs) found in DNA. ddNTPs are highly similar nucleotides, except they contain a hydrogen group (H) on the 3’ carbon instead of a hydroxyl group (OH).
 These modified nucleotides, when integrated into a DNA sequence, prevent the addition of further nucleotides, thus stopping the elongation of the DNA chain.
 This occurs as a phosphodiester bond cannot form between the dideoxynucleotide and the next incoming nucleotide and thus the DNA chain is terminated.

-Template DNA, primer, DNAP, all 4 types of dNTPs and one type of dyed ddNTP are added into the reaction mixture
+2. Template DNA, primer, DNAP, all 4 types of dNTPs and one type of dyed ddNTP are added to the reaction mixture

-The sequencing DNA primer is annealed to single-stranded DNA at 3’ end of original strand, providing starting sequences for synthesis
+3. The sequencing DNA primer is annealed to single-stranded DNA at 3’ end of the original strand, providing starting sequences for synthesis

-When a dideoxynucleotide that has been coloured with fluorescent dye attaches at random, the newly synthesised strand terminates (the ddNTP prevents formation of phosphodiester bond)
+5. When a dideoxynucleotide that has been coloured with fluorescent dye attaches at random, the newly synthesised strand terminates (the ddNTP prevents the formation of phosphodiester bonds)